JWGerbenGB/RadicalRedEgglocke/README.md

 Do not bother the Radical Red (Development) Team with it, as they are not responsible for any issues that may arise from using the save file.

 # Themed runs
-If you do want to do a themed run, for example mono water or mono gen 7, there is a tool in the tools folder to create a save file with only eggs that follow your challenge.
-You can also make legendaries less common or outright disable certain categories (like disable any pokemon from gens 5-8, and ban all mythical pokemon).
+If you do want to do a themed run (for example mono water or mono gen 7), there is a tool in the tools folder to create a save file with only eggs that follow your challenge.
+You can also make legendaries less common or outright disable certain categories (like disable any pokemon from gens 5-8 and/or ban all mythical pokemon).

 # What are the rules?
 1. You may hatch 1 egg per place from the encounter list (see below).
 It must hatch at that place for it to count!